-Here's an example.
-If you teach the song "Old Dan Tucker" you end up with two distinct parts of the song.
+Here’s an example.
+If you teach the song “I’ve Been to Harlem” AKA “Turn the Glasses Over” you end up with two distinct parts of the song.

 Then I would take my handy dandy form letters (get them FREE here) and map out the song.
 So far we have the verse (A) and the chorus (B).
 We look at that visual of the AB and then we sing it.

 Then I ask if we can move things around.
 I take out another B card and I put it up in front of the A section so that we end up with the form BAB.
 This would mean that we start with the chorus, sing the verse, and then sing the chorus again.
 It’s an easy little form change that makes the song feel different.
 We look at the representation we’ve made with letters, identify the parts, and sing through the song we’ve made.